 To change the input channel settings, right-click the channel in the object tree or on the channel toolbar.
 This will bring up a menu with all available channel settings.
 To enter the relation between current and output voltage for the current clamp, select the entry Probe settings.
 This will bring up another menu, with some pre defined settings and a User defined... setting, which will show an input dialog in which an arbitrary value can be entered.

-Both the Current clamp TP-CC80 and the Current clamp TP-CC600 can be used in two different current ranges, which each require their own Probe gain setting:
+The Current clamp TP-CC80, Current clamp TP-CC400 and the Current clamp TP-CC600 can be used in two different current ranges, which each require their own Probe gain setting:

 |Model||Range||Current - output voltage relation||Required Probe gain||Setting file|